 Phil Togwell lives on the North-East coast of England with his family (one wife, three daughters, one foster-child, two dogs).
 Phil trained and worked in a wide range of Youth & Community settings before serving as 24-7 Prayer's UK director for 7 years.
 He now leads the Prayer Spaces in Schools teams, he’s part of 24-7’s Lectio365 core team, and he teaches and coaches leaders on the Diocese of Durham’s Missional Leadership for Growth (MLG) programme.@philtogwell

-Ebony Stewart is a former figure skater and keen reader, based in Surrey.
+Ebony Stewart is a lover of learning, Mandarin speaker and keen reader, based in Surrey.
 She trained as a Sports Rehabilitator, and has experience working with children and learning-disabled adults in sporting and clinical environments.
-She is passionate about justice, prayer and helping young people to discover who they.
+She is passionate about justice, prayer and helping young people to discover who they are.
 Ebony is responsible for running the operations and communications for Prayer Spaces in Schools.

 Tim Abbott leads CYO, a youth and schools ministry, which (among other things) runs Sanctum prayer spaces in the Colchester area.
 He is married, has two sons, and plays bass.
 Tim has organised three town-wide 24-7 prayer rooms, one in a shop.
 He likes starting new things. @tim_abbott